 Gary A. Letcher

 Gary Letcher* has been at the center of many of the most important environmental issues in B.C. for some 30 years.
-He is recognized by Best Lawyers in Canada as the Environmental Lawyer of the Year in Vancouver for 2021.
-He has been recognized for environmental law since the inception of Canadian rankings in each annual edition of The International Who’s Who of Business Lawyers, Best Lawyers In Canada, Lexpert, Chambers Global and The Legal 500 Canada.
+He is recognized by Best Lawyers in Canada as the Environmental Lawyer of the Year in Vancouver for 2024 and has been recognized for environmental law in The International Who’s Who of Business Lawyers, Lexpert, Chambers Global and The Legal 500 Canada.